Dr. Robbie Babins-Wagner, PhD – Chief Executive Officer

 Christine Molohon MSW – Registered Social Worker / Associate Director

-Christine is a full time counsellor with a Masters of Social Work, clinical specialization and a Bachelors degree in Social Work from the University of Calgary.
+Christine is a full time counsellor with a Masters of Social Work, clinical specialization and a Bachelors degree in Social Work, both from the University of Calgary.
 She comes to the Centre with a background in counselling pregnant and parenting teens and has experience in suicide and bereavement working with the Canadian Mental Health Association.
 In addition, Christine has training and experience in both EMDR and in Couples therapy, having trained in the Developmental Model of Couples Therapy with the Couple’s institute in CA.

 Christine became a counsellor because of her belief in the power of relationship to transform lives and is passionate about her role in client’s journey toward change.